Glathrop/outlinesAndDemos/tasksAndStateManagement.md

-# Making Tasks Our Users Don't Hate with Complex State Management
+# Simplifying Task Based Work with Complex State Management

 **_Staff is the most valuable company resource.
 They're also the most expensive.
 The balance between productivity and job satisfaction is a delicate one, and the fastest way to a good parity is with process buy-in.
 If the staff feels the processes & provided tools are helping them achieve their goals, they operate with an open mind._**